CravateRouge/CravateRouge.github.io/content/en/_index.md

             text: Ask Quotation
             url: mailto:contact@cravaterouge.com
         - title: Audit your assets
-          text: Test your security with pentests to see if it can resist to malicious actors!
+          text: Test your security with pentests to see if it can resist to threat actors!
           feature_icon: bolt
           features:
-            - "Identify weaknesses in your applications with pentests using automated tools and advanced attacks"
+            - "Identify weaknesses in your applications with pentests using automated tools and advanced attacks depending of your needs"
-            - "Test your resilience against malicious actors with attack simulations (red team, insider compromission...)"
+            - "Test your resilience against threat actors with attack simulations (red team, insider compromission...)"
             - "Prices start at 1000$"
           # Upload image to `assets/media/` and reference the filename here
           image: audit.jpg
           button:
             text: Order Now
             url: mailto:contact@cravaterouge.com

+        - title: Train your teams
+          text: Cybersecurity will have no secrets for you!
+          feature_icon: academic-cap
+          features:
+            - "Raise your teams' safety awareness with mail phishing campaigns"
+            - "Learn to develop secured softwares"
+            - "Trainings on security topics specific to your needs"
+            - "Starting at 900$ per day"
+          # Upload image to `assets/media/` and reference the filename here
+          image: training.jpg
+          button:
+            text: Book now
+            url: mailto:contact@cravaterouge.com

         - title: Conduct post-attack investigation
           text: Conduct a post-attack investigation to understand what happened
           feature_icon: magnifying-glass
           features:
-            - "Identify which path the malicious actor took to secure it"
+            - "Identify which path the threat actor took and secure it"
             - "Evaluate the damages"
             - "Establishing an attacker profile"
             - "150$/hr"